MingLin-home/gFM/README.md

 The batch version is implemented in class BatchSolver.
 BatchSolver loads all data into memory thus is suitable when you have large enough memory.
 See tutorial/demo_gFM_BatchSolver_high_level_interface.py for high-level interface usage and tutorial/demo_gFM_BatchSolver_low_level_interface.py for low-level interface usage.

-The mini-batch version is implemented in class MiniBatchSolver.
-It allows loading partial dataset in one mini-batch epoch.
-However the efficiency is traded for the memory constraint in this case.
-See tutorial/demo_gFM_MiniBatchSolver_high_level_interface.py for high-level interface usage and tutorial/demo_gFM_MiniBatchSolver_low_level_interface.py  for low-level interface usage.
+The mini-batch version and GPU version is on the way!